Category: Esthetics

 If theme is the meaning that a story’s events add up to — and it is — then Tarantino’s movies are almost all themeless because they add up to nothing.
 They’re action movies, which, even as action movies go, are often boring and wildly gratuitous.
 (Inglorious Basterds was a notable exception.)

-Tarantion’s dialogue at its best is good, but it, too, is inconsistent.
+Tarantino’s dialogue at its best is good, but it, too, is inconsistent.
 Pulp Fiction, slightly campy now, remains by far his best movie.

 Reservoir Dogs?
-You see skill there, in flashes, despite its wobbly plot.
+You can see skill there, in flashes, despite its wobbly plot.
 But there’s no getting around the fact that Quentin Tarantino could never in a million years create Wild at Heart and Sailor Ripley, let alone the John Merrick that David Lynch gave us in his awesome version of the Elephant Man — John Merrick dancing alone in his room with tophat and cane, the pure poignancy of which scene is unforgettable.

 Tarantino has yet to match Pulp Fiction.
 It seems to me now that he never will.